ringlesoft/db-archive/README.md

 php artisan db-archive:archive
 ```
 This command will:
-- **Check Configuration**: Load the db-archive.php configuration file.
+- **Check Configuration**: Load the `db-archive.php` configuration file.
 - **Process Tables**: Iterate through the tables defined in the tables array.
-- **Archive Records**: Move records from the original table to the archive table based on the configured settings (date column, age, conditions, etc.).
+- **Archive Records**: Move records from the original table to the archive table based on the configured settings (age, conditions, etc.).
 - **Logging and Notifications**: Log the archiving process and send notifications if enabled.

 ### Scheduling
-To automate the archiving process, schedule the db-archive:archive command in your Kernel.php file:
+To automate the archiving process, schedule the `db-archive:archive` command in your `Kernel.php` file:

 >// app/Console/Kernel.php